TruthQuest/cuba-charge-graph/README.md

 If you use this ontology, data, or analysis in academic, journalistic, or advocacy work, please cite as:

-> Brattin, E. (2026). *cuba-prisoners-ontology: A formal ontology and analysis of Cuban political prisoner charging patterns.* Version [X.Y.Z].
-Zenodo. https://doi.org/[DOI]
+> Brattin, E. (2026). *cuba-charge-graph: A formal ontology and analysis of Cuban political prisoner charging patterns.* Trace Origin LLC. https://github.com/TruthQuest/cuba-charge-graph

 And cite the underlying data source: